On DeLay's Home Turf, Reaction Is One of Surprise

 FRANK: I think the kind of politics that Mr. DeLay represents is antithetical to a democratic way of life.
 The winner take all mentality, the hammer people to the ground, the K Street, building up the lobbyist as a fourth branch of government, this is just something that has gotten totally out of control.
 And I think he, although not the originator, necessarily, I think he has certainly contributed tremendously to the development of that kind of mentality.

 GOODWYN: Across the street at the Sugar Land Post Office, General Matthews, a Republican, wasn't sure exactly how he felt about DeLay's decision.

-Mr. GENERAL MATTHEWS (Resident, Sugar Land, Texas): I don't know.
+GENERAL MATTHEWS: I don't know.
 I, mixed feelings there.
 I think he was a great help being a senior member of the Congress, but then again I don't want to condone wrongdoing, which apparently is what he did.

 GOODWYN: Matthews doesn't want the Democratic candidate, Nick Lamson, to win, but he doesn't relish the prospect of doing without Tom DeLay's influence either.

 MATTHEWS: He had a lot of clout, and it's, whoever wins the election, I hope it's not Lamson, but, anyway, anyway, whoever wins the election is not going to have, they've got to start from square one.

 GOODWYN: But small business owner Greg White believes DeLay's resignation is an opportunity for the Republican Party.
 He's one Republican who's ready for someone new.